Not your traditional Chinese honey garlic ribs, these deep fried bite-sized ribs are crispy, drizzled with honey and coated in crispy garlic bits.

 - Serve piping hot or warm!
 It’s best when it’s is freshly made 🙂

-- This recipe will make a lot of crispy garlic bits so there will be extra but that’s a good thing.
-Save the crispy garlic to top your rice, noodles or soups!
+- If you have extra crispy garlic bits, use them to top your rice, noodles or soups!
 This stuff makes everything delicious.

 - Serving Size: 1 Serving